 - Sources of accuracy and error when identifying likely voters in pre-election polls

 - Methods for improving survey response rates and data quality

-I also have extensive experience in industry and government.
-Since 2015 I have been Principal Research Scientist at Qualtrics, a global leader in web survey software.
-In 2010, during the decennial census, I was employed as a Research Social Science Analyst at the U.S. Census Bureau in the Statistical Research Division.
-From 2007-2009, I worked as a Research Associate at The William Davidson Institute at the University of Michigan where I assisted with creating and branding an academic publishing operation (GlobaLens) where I also wrote and published business case studies.
-More recently, I have presented research design recommendations and insights for non-profit organizations, academic institutions, agencies of the U.S. Government, private consulting firms, and federal government contractors.
+I have extensive experience in industry, academia, and government.
+Since 2018, I have been working at Facebook/Meta as a Research Scientist and Research Science Manager on the Demography & Survey Science team.
+Prior to that I spent four years as Principal Research Scientist and Head of the Methodology Lab at Qualtrics, a global leader in web survey software.
+In 2010, during the decennial census, I was a Research Social Science Analyst at the U.S. Census Bureau in the Statistical Research Division.
+From 2007-2009, I worked as a Research Associate at The William Davidson Institute at the University of Michigan where I assisted with creating and branding an academic publishing operation (WDI Publishing) where I also wrote and published business case studies.
+More recently, I have presented strategic research design recommendations and insights for non-profit organizations, academic institutions, intelligence agencies of the U.S. Government, private consulting firms, and federal government contractors.

-My work has appeared in three book chapters, publications such as the Journal of the Royal Statistical Society: Series A, the Joint Statistical Meetings Proceedings, and four published business case-studies.
-See my curriculum vitae page for a comprehensive summary of my work.
+My edited volume ‘The Palgrave Handbook of Survey Research‘ has was published in 2018 and my empirical work is published appeared in three book chapters, and several peer-reviewed academic journals such as the American Journal of Political Science, Journal of the Royal Statistical Society: Series A, the Joint Statistical Meetings Proceedings.
+I have also published multiple business case-studies that are used by top business schools around the world.
+See my curriculum vitae page for a summary of my work.